 Mastering the movements of folk choreography.

-learningdancing « Naza» .
+Unlearningdancing « Naza» .
 Practicing dance elements.

 Practicing movementsdancing

-Practicing the whole dance « Naza» .
+Practicing the entire dance « Naza» .

 6